 - After Glow lasts less than 180 seconds

 - No dripping or debris that can cause subsequent fires.

 WINAICO Fire Certificates for Safety

-WINAICO believes in testing our modules to above and beyond the required standards to ensure the highest level of safety for our customers.
+WINAICO believes in testing our modules above and beyond the required standards to ensure the highest level of safety for our customers.
 With hot summers and bushfire conditions this is essential for Australian buildings.
-You can be confident that WINAICO panels will provide the best protection against the elements over their 25 year lifetime
+You can be confident that WINAICO panels will provide the best protection against the elements over their 25 year lifetime.

 Please see the attached fire resistance simulations that certify their safety for your home.

 WINAICO Insurance isn’t just talk, just ask this North Sydney School.

 We replaced their entire system after a freak hailstorm in 2017.